otrv4/otrv4/architecture-decisions/015-point-encoding.md

 ## ADR 15: Point Encoding

-// TODO: include clamping and cofactor

 ### Context

 The OTRv4 operations use several different elliptic curve specific data types.
-Five data types are employed: three types associated with elliptic curve arithmetic — integers, field elements, and elliptic curve points — as well as byte arrays which are used to communicate and store information, and bit strings which are used by some of the primitives.
+Four data types are employed: two types associated with elliptic curve arithmetic — field elements, and elliptic curve points — as well as byte arrays which are used to communicate and store information, and bit strings which are used by some of the primitives.

 Frequently it is necessary to convert one of the data types into another, for example to represent an elliptic curve point as a byte array.

+The encodings for types not associated with elliptic curves are defined as:
-The encoding of a bit string to byte array can be defined as:

-Pad the bit string with 0’s on the left to make its length a multiple of 8, then chop the result up into bytes.
+The encoding of a bit string to byte array can be defined as: pad the bit string with 0’s on the left to make its length a multiple of 8, then chop the result up into bytes.

-The encoding of a byte array to a bit string can be defined as:

-Simply view the byte array as a bit string instead.
+The encoding of a byte array to a bit string can be defined as: simply view the byte array as a bit string instead.

-For elliptic curve operations, an encoding of points is needed.
-This encoding can be defined as:
+For elliptic curve operations, an encoding of points and field elements is needed.

+The encoding of field elements can be defined as:

+If the field is `F_p`, convert the integer into a byte array.
+If the field is `F_2m`, view the coefficients of the polynomial as a bit string with the highest degree term on the left and convert the bit string to a byte array.

+This encoding of points can be defined as:

 For sets `S` and `T`, and encoding from `S` to `T` is an efficient function `enc : S → T` with efficient left-inverse `dec : T → SU{⊥}`, which